scalawithcats/scala-with-cats/src/pages/adt-interpreters/effects.md

 }
 ```

-we don't get the output we expect.
+we don't get the output we expect if we use substitution.

 We can also mix in pure computation that has no effects.